perusio/up42-api-walkthrough/README.md

 ### Get the jobs logs

-To get the log of a running job we first need to identify the task that is running.
-For that we can use `jq` to query the previously saved job information.
+To get the log of a running job you first need to identify the task that is running.
+For that you use `jq` to query the previously saved file containing the job information.

 ```bash
 TASK=$(cat jobs_job-96b4c117-ab4d-44cf-afb1-0922d91031d4.json | jq -j '.data.tasks[] as $task | if $task.status == "RUNNING" then $task.id else "" end')